When I worked as a small animal veterinarian, getting rid of fleas on cats and dogs was a very common concern for pet owners.

 Basically, you need to clean your house very well making sure to do these things:

 - Wash your cat or dog.
 Any shampoo will do as fleas will drown and die in the water.
-If your pet is very irritated from flea bites, try a soothing oatmeal formula like this one.
+If your pet is very irritated from flea bites, try a soothing oatmeal formula.

 - Wash all bedding where your pet sleeps or fleas have been seen.
 You don’t need any special soap here either, just wash the bedding in your washing machine as usual.

 - Replace any filling in dog or cat beds.
 If you can’t remove and replace the bedding, you’re better off buying a new bed for your pet.
 Flea eggs, larvae, and pupae are already hiding inside of the filling so you need to get rid of them.